Former soccer leaders Blatter, Platini return to court for new fraud trial over $2M FIFA payment

 The second trial eventually opened Monday at a cantonal (state) courthouse sitting as a federal tribunal.
 It is being heard in German by three judges each from different cantons (states).
 FIFA was not represented in court.

 “Where is FIFA?”
-Platini's lawyer Dominic Nellen asked the judges Monday, requesting a dismissal of the soccer body's appeal and civil claim.
+Platini's lawyer Dominic Nellen asked the judges, requesting a dismissal of the soccer body's status as appelant.

 Neither Blatter nor Platini has worked in soccer since they were suspended by the FIFA ethics committee in October 2015.
 They were later banned and failed to overturn those in separate appeals to the Court of Arbitration for Sport in 2016.